olegos2/mobox/README.md

 For touch controls Input Bridge app is required
 ## Uninstall
 To uninstall mobox, use `Backup and restore` menu.
+## Debugging
+To enable logging - select option 2 in Mobox -> Settings -> Debug settings menu.
+Path to the log is /sdcard/mobox_log.txt

 ## Support status
 ### Android